DTrejo/rotten/readme.md

 Explanation:

-  - rotten = # branches you need to merge into prod
+- rotten: number of branches you need to merge into prod
 - harvested: branches already in prod that need to be deleted.